-The mileage rate does not apply in respect of motor cycles, hybrid and/or electric motor vehicles as these modes of transport are not commonly used for business purposes.
-Any self-employed persons who use these forms of transport for business purposes will need to calculate their actual expenditure or in the situation of an employer reimbursement, they may make a reasonable estimate of the employee’s costs.
+The mileage rate does not apply in respect of motor cycles as this mode of transport is not commonly used for business purposes.
+Any self-employed persons who use this form of transport for business purposes will need to calculate their actual expenditure or in the situation of an employer reimbursement, they may make a reasonable estimate of the employee’s costs.

 As a consequence of changes to the legislation, effective from the 2018 income year, a draft replacement OS will be released for consultation at some future stage.